rexrainbow/phaser3-rex-notes/docs/docs/textpage.md

 });
 ```

-Properties

-- text: content in string or array, optional
+- `text` : content in string or array, optional

 ### Set content